Editorial note: this article was updated on August 17, 2020.

 We have a page dedicated to ThermiRF®.
 You can learn more about its uses and benefits, here.

-What are Ultherapy and HIFU soundwave cosmetic technologies?
+What are Ultherapy® and HIFU soundwave cosmetic technologies?

 Ultherapy® and other HIFU (High-Intensity Focused Ultrasound) used in the world of cosmetic technologies are those that use ultrasound to provide thermal energy.
 Sometimes they are referred to as soundwave or sound energy technologies.

-Ultrasound treatments of this kind usually require multiple sessions in a short timespan, to be effective.
+Some ultrasound treatments of this kind usually require multiple sessions in a short timespan, to be effective.
 For that reason, they can be less convenient for the patient.
 Maintenance follow-up sessions are also needed more frequently (about every 6 months to every year).

 Also similarly to radio-frequency skin tightening, the effects of ultrasound treatments can take a few months to become apparent.

 HIFU systems can reach deeper into the skin without being invasive, but only by about 1.5mm more than surface-level radio frequency technologies.
+Ultherapy® can reach 4.5mm, bypassing the top layer of skin altogether, without any incisions.

 HIFU is also more directional in its treatment, whereas radio-frequency heats larger areas at a time.
 There are pros and cons to each style of energy delivery.